-In April 2016, the City began a project to evaluate the feasibility of reducing flood risks immediately up and downstream of Highway 287 (Lincoln Avenue) crossing of the Big Thompson River.
+In April 2016, the City began a project to evaluate the possibility of reducing flood risks immediately up and downstream of Highway 287 (Lincoln Avenue) crossing of the Big Thompson River.
 This is a long-standing problem area brought to a critical level by the 2013 Flood.

-A draft Highway 287 Flood Mitigation Feasibility Study is currently under review with a final report expected by March 17, 2017.
+The Highway 287 Flood Mitigation Feasibility Study was finalized on March 17, 2017, and was incoprorated into the City's recent Big Thompson River Corridor Master Plan.
 The study showed replacing the bridge with a new 240-foot span structure and significantly improving the river’s floodplain capacity up and downstream of the bridge are both necessary in order to provide a substantial reduction in flood risk.
 Replacing the bridge is necessary, but it has little value on its own without also constructing floodplain capacity improvements.

 - Remove 47 insurable structures from the floodplain

 - Increase the development potential for 43 properties

 - Allow for 20,000 cubic feet per second (cfs) to flow under the new bridge (the current bridge capacity is only 4,500 cfs)

 - Prevent over topping of Highway 287 in a 100-year flood event.